LuisEnMarroquin/spotify-sync/README.md

 ## Use your credentials

-You will need to register your app and get your own credentials from the Spotify for Developers Dashboard.
+You will need to register your app and get your own credentials from the Spotify for Developers Dashboard

-To do so, go to [your Spotify for Developers Dashboard](https://developer.spotify.com/dashboard) and create your application.
+To do so, go to [your Spotify for Developers Dashboard](https://developer.spotify.com/dashboard) and create your application

 For the examples, we registered these Redirect URIs:

 * http://localhost:8888 (needed for the implicit grant flow)
 * http://localhost:8888/callback

-Once you have created your app, create an `.env` file and add the `CLIENT_ID` and `CLIENT_SECRET` that you got from your Spotify Dashboard.
+Once you have created your app, create an `.env` file and add the `CLIENT_ID` and `CLIENT_SECRET` that you got from your Spotify Dashboard
 ```env
 CLIENT_ID=12345678
 CLIENT_SECRET=12345678